lmc-eu/cookie-consent-manager/examples/webpack-with-typescript/README.md

 # Webpack with Typescript module

-This example shows how to integrate LMC Cookie Consent Manager with Webpack via ESM module using Typescript.
+This example shows how to integrate Alma Career Cookie Consent Manager with Webpack via ESM module using Typescript.

 ## How to use